Global views of U.S. plunge to new lows amid pandemic, poll finds

 The decline was even more pronounced in South Korea, where 46 percent of respondents gave Trump a positive rating in spring 2019, compared with 17 percent this year.
 South Koreans gave the U.S. handling of the pandemic the worst rating of any nation, with 6 percent saying the United States did a good job.

-South Korea, a key U.S. ally, often polls with positive views of the United States, said Won-Taek Kang, a professor at Seoul National University.
+South Korea, a key U.S. ally, tends to see the country in a positive light, said Kang Won-taek, a professor at Seoul National University.
 Trump’s outreach to North Korea and interest in the peninsula may have given his popularity a boost among some South Koreans in recent years.

 “The euphoria is gone,” Kang said in an email, pointing to a lack of progress in peace talks with Pyongyang and Trump’s heavy-handed approach to relations with Seoul.
 The U.S. handling of the novel coronavirus had dented the country’s standing with South Koreans, he said.